-Over the past few weeks, you have all seen or heard much about the 2019 Novel Coronavirus, also known as COVID-19, in California.
-We recognize that situations such as this can create fear and anxiety and our best way to address that is through communication, education, and preparation.
 Below you will find information to answer many of the questions or concerns you might have, select the medical center of your choice to read the FAQs.

-During evening shift change on March 11, retired MemorialCare nurses caravanned onto the Long Beach Medical Center campus to thank and show support for our nurses and health care providers.
+During evening shift change on March 11, retired MemorialCare nurses caravanned onto the Long Beach Medical Center campus to thank and show support for our nurses and healthcare providers.

 Long Beach Medical Center is testing a drug developed for the treatment of Ebola to see if it can help saves lives during the coronavirus crisis.

 Dr. Taub helps to reinforce to the community that Saddleback Medical Center is well prepared and has excellent physicians and staff to care for them, whether they have COVID-19 or any other emergent need.

 The mayor of Laguna Hills says a tour of Saddleback Medical Center showed her the hospital is capable of accepting patients without coronavirus issues.

 This setting allows you to view available services and providers associated with your preferred location.
 You can change this setting at any time.

 We’ve developed a new tool on our website allowing you to see content most relevant to you and your preferred location.
 It’s our way of making the information you need, more personalized.

 You’ll find this feature labeled “Set My Location” throughout the website.
 Most often, you’ll see it in the top left corner of every page.